gradle/gradle/subprojects/docs/src/docs/release/notes.md

 -->

 ### `ProjectBuilder` constructor

-Now the constructor of the `ProjectBuilder` is deprecated.
+The default constructor of `ProjectBuilder` is now deprecated.
-You should always grab an instance of it via the `ProjectBuilder#builder()` method.
+You should always use `ProjectBuilder#builder()` to create instances.

 ### Breaking changes